Hawaiʻi’s 100% clean energy future

 • Decommissioning: AES Hawaiʻi will restore the land to its existing condition (or comparable) at the end of the project’s life.

-Proposers Name
+Proposers name

 Keamuku Solar, LLC